top of page

 “…the mares galloped across the white mist that lay like fresh snow, up and into the sky.
 Their hoof prints and their echoing whinnies blazed a pathway to the stars” ~ Dawn Van Zant

-Sometimes Night Mares can be Beneficial
+Sometimes Night Mares can be beneficial

 In November 1997 the owner of a Canadian company called Wild Heart Ranch contacted me.
 Dawn Van Zant asked me if I was interested in doing a project illustrating artwork for a new plush horse toy and storybook called “No More Night Mares”.
 Intrigued, I said I’d like to hear more.

 Two years before, Dawn had composed a bedtime story for her eight-year-old daughter, Callan.
 The story was about an ancient herd of wild horses.
-The story is set in an early time when horses were first being captured and tamed by mankind.
+The story is set in an early time when horses were first tamed by mankind.
 Two-legged hunters pursue a band of wild horses.
 The stallion Eclipse, and his three mares named Moonbeam, Comet and Lucky Stars, narrowly escape capture by magically transforming into spirits.
 They leap from a cliff into the the night sky to become one with the stars in the Pegasus constellation.
 Ever after their spirits remain shining as symbols of freedom and protection for all horses, both wild and domestic.

 Dawn and her daughter came up with the idea of creating plush horses based on the three mares.
-The toys featured a unique night-light for the blaze of each mare as a symbol of their celestial heritage.
+The toys featured a unique nightlight for the blaze of each mare as a symbol of their celestial heritage.
 This light was activated by the child pushing a switch in the toy horse’s hoof so the light provided comfort and security enabling the child to light up their own dark night.

 No More Night Mares plush toys

 It was Callan who had insisted her mom contact me as the artist to illustrate the story.
 She had been collecting my Leanin’ Tree Greeting cards for years.
-When her teacher had assigned her the task of a book report about a famous artist – instead of choosing Rembrandt or Degas, she had chosen me!
+When her teacher had assigned her the task of a book report about a famous artist – instead of choosing Rembrandt or Degas, she chose me!

 The Inspirations for the Artwork